Mortgage Life Loan

 Classic

-Financing a project
+Financing of a project

 Difference with life annuity and conventional mortgage

-Life mortgage should not be confused with life-annuity sales and the classic mortgage.
+The life mortgage should not be confused with life-annuity sales and the classic mortgage.

 Persons concerned